Havila Capella ferry

 Review of Havila Capella ferry

-The 2021-built MS Havila Capella cruise ship is a Norwegian coastal cruiseferry operated by the Norwegian travel brand Havila Voyages (fully-owned subsidiary of HAVILA KYSTRUTEN).
+The 2021-built MS Havila Capella cruise ship is the first Norwegian coastal cruiseferry operated by the Norwegian travel brand Havila Voyages (fully-owned subsidiary of HAVILA KYSTRUTEN).
 The shipowner is HK Ship V AS (also fully-owned by Havila Kystruten).

-The boat has max capacity 640 passengers, and cargo capacity 9 cars and 190 pallets (40 of which can be transported by freezing or cooling).
+The boat has max capacity 680 passengers (plus 76 staff/crew) and cargo capacity 9 cars and 190 pallets (40 of which can be transported by freezing or cooling).
 The vessel was inaugurated in 2021 (December 12th/Maiden Voyage) and operates year-round on Norway's coastal ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
 This route is served by a total of 11 ships (7x by Hurtigruten, 4x by Havila) and the ferry service is government-subsidized.

 The vessel IMO number 9865570) is currently Norway-flagged (MMSI 257753000) and registered in Bergen.